j-gens/photo-carousel/README.md

 ## Overview

-This photo carousel module was designed and written for a review-aggregation app for visual media.
+This photo carousel servicewas designed and written for a review-aggregation app for visual media.

 #### Team Members